‘Maxim’ Model Bri Teresi Whips Up Some Eggs In Fiery Red Lingerie

 “Alluring sexy gorgeous woman.
 Happy Monday to you,” a second social media user added.

-“U have an amazing body,” one more raved in addition to a number of flame emoji.
+“U have an amazing body,” raved a third follower, including a number of flame emoji with their comment.

 This is not the first time in the past few days that Teresi has floored her social media fans.
-Last week, The Inquisitr shared that the model posed at the Guess Headquarters in Los Angeles where she sported a brown zip-up dress that hugged all of her curves and hit just above her knee.
+Last week, The Inquisitr shared that the model posed at the Guess Headquarters in Los Angeles.
+For that shot, she sported a brown zip-up dress that hugged all of her curves and hit just above her knee.
 Fans can only wait and see what retailer she’ll pose for next.